washingtonpost/FastFEC/README.md

 ### Dependencies

 FastFEC has no external C dependencies.
+[PCRE](./src/pcre/README) is bundled with the library to ensure compatibility with Zig's build system and cross-platform compilation.

 ### Building